Thermodynamic Computing via Autonomous Quantum Thermal Machines: Results

 The quantity $\dot{\Sigma}$ is the rate of \emph{entropy production} which quantifies the speed at which heat (entropy) is dumped into all environments connected with the machine, see e.g. \cite{Tolman1948,Goold2015,Landi_2021}.
 It therefore measures the amount of information that is lost (i.e. transferred to unobserved degrees of freedom).
-It is also a central quantity appearing in thermodynamic uncertainty relations (TURs) \cite{Horowitz_2017,barato2015thermodynamic,falasco2020unifying}, as well as bounds on the speed of a stochastic evolution \cite{Shiraishi_2018}.
+It is also a central quantity appearing in thermodynamic uncertainty relations (TURs) \cite{Horowitz_2017,barato2015thermodynamic,falasco2020unifying}, as well as bounds on the speed of a stochastic evolution \cite{Shiraishi_2018}. \chg{We will be mostly interested in the dynamics of the \emph{steady state} of the system which corresponds to $\dot{\rho} = 0$, or equivalently $\dot{S}(\rho(t)) = 0$.}

+\chg{An important class of quantum thermal machines are \emph{autonomous} machines.
+Such machines operate without requiring external control over their internal components (e.g. couplings or local energies), as they operate in the steady-state regime.
+This autonomy offers a key advantage: it eliminates the need for complex, high-precision control, which is a major contributor to the energy consumption of traditional nanoscale devices.
+An interesting platform for realizing autonomous quantum thermal machines are thermoelectric quantum dots \cite{Sothmann_2015}.}